SE2-group4/PULSBS/Retrospectives/SprintRetrospective2.md

     - reason
   - Task 44 ("Testing: gui teacher web page"):
     - due to all changes the page received (mostly unexpected ones) during all the sprint the time needed to update tests each time was more than expected
+  - Task 54 ("Backend: add server API"):
+    - the main effort for this story was in other tasks, overestimated
+  - Task 57 ("Backend : testing the new Dao and service function"):
+    - repeatitive operations, overestimated
   - Task 58 ("Backend: testing delete booking server API"):
     - there were more use cases to consider to reach the min coverage threshold
   - Task 73 ("Backend: add function that notify the student when a lecture is cancelled"):